-Short-term incapacity benefit: £76.45 a week is paid after a three-day waiting period for the first 28 weeks; £90.50 a week is paid from week 29 up to 52 weeks.
+Short-term incapacity benefit: £79.45 a week is paid after a three-day waiting period for the first 28 weeks; £94.05 a week is paid from week 29 up to 52 weeks.

-Dependent supplement: £45.85 a week is paid for a spouse or person looking after the insured's child with earnings less than £47.10 a week.
+Dependent supplement: £47.65 a week is paid for a spouse or person looking after the insured's child with earnings less than £47.65 a week.

-Maternity/adoption allowance: 90% of the insured's average earnings up to £179.85 a week is paid for up to 39 weeks (a flat rate of £136.78 a week for the self-employed) starting no earlier than 11 weeks before the expected date of child-birth or two weeks before the child is placed for adoption.
+Maternity and adoption allowance: 90% of the insured's average earnings a week is paid for up to 39 weeks (a flat rate of £136.78 a week for the self-employed) starting no earlier than 11 weeks before the expected date of childbirth or two weeks before the child is placed for adoption.